anbarief/matplotlib-ex/README.md

 <img src="/demo_01.gif"/>

 2.)
-Here is also an example of a simple 2048 app/game using only Matplotlib. (see the code in Examples/2048 Matplotlib)
+Here is also an example of a simple 2048 app/game using only Matplotlib. (see the code in Examples/2048 App)

 <img src="/demo_02.gif"/>